Skip Navigation

 7. Help two (2) or more new or younger members during the year in which you are applying for this recognition.

-8. Complete eight (8) activity/event options.
-(May not be the same events/activities as 1-7 above).
+8. Choose and complete eight (8) activity/events from the list of activity/event options.
+(May not be the same activities/events as 1-7 above.)
 Must be different from those used in the prior year for any level.

 Diamond Achievement